elymsyr/mazevil/README.md

 ## Yolov7

 I conducted a series of tests comparing YOLO and TensorFlow Lite (TF Lite) models using the same randomly mixed image data and labels.
 The objective was to evaluate both models' performance in terms of accuracy and real-time latency.
 Although YOLO showed better accuracy in object detection, I encountered significant challenges with system performance while using it.
-Specifically, the YOLO model caused my older desktop computer to slow down drastically, making it nearly impossible to obtain results in real-time.
+Specifically, the YOLO model caused my older desktop computer to slow down drastically, making it nearly impossible to obtain results in real time.

 *In addition, deploying models on a cloud service and obtaining detection results via an API will be considered and tested as a potential solution to address performance concerns and further optimize results.*

 ## Helpers

-### Insatallation of Cuda Toolkit and cuDNN
+### Installation of Cuda Toolkit and cuDNN

-Follow the instructions for the insatallation of Cuda Toolkit *vX.Y* and cuDNN *vA.B.C*.
+Follow the instructions for the installation of Cuda Toolkit *vX.Y* and cuDNN *vA.B.C*.

 #### 1.1 Cuda Installation